 - Be responsible for taking homework and school notices home daily.

 - We will do homework every day and ask for help when needed to.

 - Read at least between 15 and 30 minutes every day outside of school time.

-- Give our best effort on school assignments.
+- Try our hardest on school assignments.

 R. Croman Primary School’s Parent Compact was reviewed during the Annual Title 1 Meeting on May 30, 2018.